Find out which types of insurance in Spain is mandatory, and what extra coverage you need to protect your lifestyle and family while living in Spain.

 Apartment buildings often have insurance included in their service charges.
 This insurance is not a replacement for building insurance, so not make any assumptions about the cover without fully understanding the policy details.

 You are not legally required to have contents insurance in Spain.
 Because of this, around eight million Spanish homes don’t have contents insurance.
 Furthermore, many more are under-insured.

 However, if you expect to rent your property or often leave your house empty – for example, if you travel – you might feel more secure with insurance.
 Many insurers cover portable goods (such as mobile phones, laptops, and bicycles) outside the home for an additional fee.

 Government-run programs assist the unemployed and those in poverty in Spain, but foreigners should check if Spain’s social safety nets are available to them.

-You should investigate how much you might receive under a state unemployment scheme compared against the costs of unemployment and injury insurance.
+You should investigate how much you might receive under Spain’s unemployment scheme compared to the costs of unemployment and injury insurance.
 You can get this cover through your health insurance provider, pension fund, or separately.

 Life insurance can cover things such as mortgage payments after your death and one-off costs such as funeral costs.
 It’s advisable to shop around and find the best deal based upon what you want your policy to cover.

 If you have a pet in Spain, insurance for domestic animals typically covers medical expenses.
 In addition to this, it may also cover burial or cremation expenses, travel and theft.
 Some services may also include assistance for finding lost pets.